MoutazMohamed0/Data110/Markdown-Exercise.md

 - [x] Practice Headers
 - [ ] Learn to Make Tables
 - [ ] Create a Task List
+- [ ] Sleep Well
+- [x] Watch Football

 ### Footnotes
+Here's a footnote about how to add extra information to your document [^1]

+[^1]: Footnotes allow you to expand on details without cluttering the main text.